Activ8me nbn™ Fibre services include:

 You can see our most recent typical evening speeds for the two tiers in the nbn™ Fibre plans above.

-Activ8me offers both unlimited data plans, as well as a 250GB per month data option for a reduced price.
+Activ8me offers unlimited data plans, as well 100GB or 250GB per month data options for a reduced price.

 nbn™ Fibre-to-the-Premise (FttP/FttH)